-Mainframes are typically used by organisations and government departments rather than casual personal users.
-As such, they belong to a specialised field and a few myths surround the role and use of mainframe computers.
+Mainframes are typically used by organizations and government departments rather than casual personal users.
+As such, they belong to a specialized field and a few myths surround the role and use of mainframe computers.
 Here are some of the most common myths about mainframes.

 Mainframes remain popular and cost-effective solutions for businesses and organisations around the world.
 As New York Times technology writer Steve Lohr wrote, the mainframe is still a digital workhorse for industries such as the banking and telecommunications sectors.
 Lohr wrote that mainframes continue to sell in emerging regions such as Asia and Africa.